 Ultralife Corporation Adds Janie Goddard to its Board of Directors

-NEWARK, N.Y., Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Ultralife Corporation ULBI announced today the addition of Janie Goddard as Director of the Company.
+/EIN News/ -- NEWARK, N.Y., Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Ultralife Corporation (NASDAQ: ULBI) announced today the addition of Janie Goddard as Director of the Company.

 Chairman Bradford Whitmore said, “We are pleased to welcome Janie to our Board of Directors and look forward to leveraging her extensive business career.
 Janie is an experienced, results-driven executive who brings a strong track record of P&L leadership within global companies and a background in commercial execution, strategic marketing, and product development.
 Her depth and breadth of experience in global medical device and industrial markets will add significant perspective in the support of Ultralife’s growth strategy.”